Four Hours At The Capitol

 If people want to say that Simpkins was treated more harshly because of the colour of his skin, or that Rittenhouse was treated less harshly because of the colour of his skin, they are welcome to do so.
 It is good that should they do so, they can be judged on the argument they make in the face of reality, rather than the beliefs of a little bubble where the utterence of inconvenient information is discouraged.

-Last edited: Nov 20, 2021
+Last edited by a moderator: Nov 20, 2021

 32. Davy Crockett